LazyBonesLZ/AndroidBundleTool/README.md

 	* Apk Size: get the min and max size of apk, will show the size information in the console text area.

 ## TroubleShot
 This is an application based on python 2.7, UI is implemented by Tkinter.
 I am new to python, so it may not work properly on your mac.
-If so, it may be because your version does not match.
+If so, it may be because your python version does not match.
 You can modify the source code to be compatible with other versions of the Python interface.

 [`Platypus`](https://sveinbjorn.org/files/manpages/PlatypusDocumentation.html) is a script packaging tool.
 If you complete a new version of the script, you can use this tool to package it into a Mac app.
 But when packing, you need to pay attention to the following: